syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 ./scripts/test-pipeline
 ```

-Verify that the output now shows the cluster-selector file
+Verify that the output now shows the scheduling file

 ```shell-session
 📂 test